 The most common external vehicle modifications that make life easier on the road are:

-- Tow bar mounted wheelchair and scooter carriers – come in a variety of designs depending on the mobility aid size and weight.
-Foldable manual wheelchairs can be mounted on a rack similar to a standard bike rack, while larger aids like scooters can sit on a tray with extendable ramp.
+Come in a variety of designs depending on the mobility aid size and weight.
+Foldable manual wheelchairs can be mounted on a rack similar to a standard bike rack.
+Larger aids like scooters can sit on a tray with extendable ramp.
 Tow bar mounted carriers don’t have their own wheels, so the entire weight of all this rests on the tow bar.
 It might add up to a significant unsupported weight, which can affect road handling and increase space required for parking.
 Check the vehicle manufacturer’s rated allowable down force and think carefully about what your journey entails.

-- Storage boxes/roof pods – a great way to store mobility equipment, such as manual wheelchairs or walking frames, and other general luggage.
-Available in small to large sizes, they secure all your gear safely on the car roof and ensure they don’t become hazards in case of an accident.
+A great way to store mobility equipment such as manual wheelchairs or walking frames, and other general luggage.
+Available in small to large sizes, they secure all your gear safely on the car roof and ensure they don’t become hazards in an accident.

 Be aware that in some states/territories some vehicle modifications must be assessed for engineering safety and approved by a vehicle inspection officer.
 Also check in with your vehicle insurer before you make any purchases, to ensure your insurance policy covers it.